fabric8io/fabric8/quickstarts/beginner/camel-eips/README.md

 To build from the source code:

-1. Change your working directory to `eip` directory.
+1. Change your working directory to `quickstarts/beginner/camel-eips` directory.
 1. Run `mvn clean install` to build the quickstart.

 After building from the source code, you can upload the changes to the fabric container:

 1. It is assumed that you have already created a fabric and are logged into a container called `root`.
-1. Change your working directory to `eip` directory.
+1. Change your working directory to `quickstarts/beginner/camel-eips` directory.
 1. Run `mvn fabric8:deploy` to upload the quickstart to the fabric container.

 If you run the `fabric:deploy` command for the first then, it will ask you for the username and password to login the fabric container.